 The Church became affiliated to the FIEC in 1962 and changed its name from Waterloo Road Mission to Waterloo Road Free Church, and later just Waterloo Road Church.
-Until 1980, the Church was run by an "Executive Committee" when we changed to Elders and Deacons.
-The Church is a member of the Evangelical Alliance.
+Until 1980, the Church was run by an 'Executive Committee' when we changed to Elders and Deacons.

 In 2014 Peter was called to become pastor at Cotessey Baptist Chapel and, in February 2015, we called Michael Dingwall as our new Pastor.

 During 2015 to 2019 the church undertook further building work to modernise the kitchen and facilities.